ABOUT NEW INC

 Taking part in a twelve-month program that runs annually from September through August, members engage in business and entrepreneurial training sessions with seasoned experts and mentors; group critiques; peer-to-peer learning; and critical discourse about the changing nature of culture, technology, and entrepreneurship.
 Biannual Demo Days and the End-of-Year Showcase offer members opportunities to present their work to the public, while the annual Versions conference, copresented by NEW INC and Kill Screen, investigates how new developments in digital media are challenging and expanding our notions of perspective, perception, identity, and reality.

 Members also benefit from developing their ideas under the umbrella of the New Museum; they work in close proximity to Museum programming, affiliates IdeasCity and Rhizome, and anchor tenant, the Columbia University Graduate School of Architecture, Planning and Preservation (GSAPP) Incubator.

 NEW INC TEAM

-Julia Kaganskiy is a recognized cultural producer across the art and technology fields.
-She previously served as Global Editor of the Creators Project, a partnership between VICE Media Group and Intel, and founded #ArtsTech Meetup, a group that brings together professionals from New York’s museums, galleries, art-related start-ups, and digital artists.
-She was named on the list of Crain’s New York Business’s 40 Under 40 (2015), cited by Fast Company (2011) and Business Insider (2013) as one of the most influential women in technology, and profiled in the 2012 AOL/PBS series “MAKERS,” which honored women leaders.
+Julia Kaganskiy is a cultural producer across art and technology.
+She previously served as global editor of the Creators Project, a partnership between VICE Media Group and Intel.
+In 2010, she founded #ArtsTech Meetup, an initiative that brings together digital artists and professionals from New York’s museums, galleries, and art-related start-ups.
+In 2012, she was profiled in the AOL/PBS series “MAKERS,” which honored women leaders.
+In 2015, she was named in Crain’s New York Business’s 40 Under 40 list, and has been cited by Fast Company (2011) and Business Insider (2013) as one of the most influential women in technology.

 NEW INC LEADERSHIP